lifeasawalrus/cse15l-lab-reports/lab-report-2-week-1.md

 # How to log in to ssh

-**Disclaimer: Some images were taken from use of a TA account, issues with accessing the secure shell with my personal account are documented below.**
-1. First we will need the IDE for the course.
+Step 1: First we will need the IDE for the course.
 Follow this [link](https://code.visualstudio.com/Download) to download VSCode for your machine.
 ![Image](Lab1-part3-CSE15L.png)

-2. After opening vscode, go to the "Terminal" drop down menu and select "New Terminal".
+Step 2: After opening vscode, go to the "Terminal" drop down menu and select "New Terminal".
 This should open a terminal window in vscode.
 To connect to the remote server, use the following command: `ssh cs15lfa22zz@ieng6.ucsd.edu`

 (Be sure to replace "zz" with your respective account's initials) Enter your password to gain access.